wallarm/product-documentation/docs/4.8/installation/kubernetes/sidecar-proxy/scaling.md

 * [Metrics Server](https://github.com/kubernetes-sigs/metrics-server#readme) deployed and configured in your Kubernetes cluster.
 * [`resources.request`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/) configured for all containers in the application pod, including init containers.

     Resource allocation for the application container should be specified in its manifest.
-For containers injected by Wallarm, resource settings are outlined below, with allocation possible both [globally and on a per-pod basis].
+For containers injected by Wallarm, resource settings are outlined below, with allocation possible both [globally and on a per-pod basis][sidecar-conf-area].

 ### Global allocation via Helm chart values